JackYupeng/CS411-Project/README.md

 # TenantUnionPlus
 A project for CS411.

-A Web application that helps students of UIUC find ideal apartments.
+A database-driven, web-based application that helps students of UIUC find ideal apartments.

 Flask is used as the web framework.